SAFETAG/SAFETAG/content/activities/forensic_analysis.md

 considerations: >

   * If you have not analyzed malware before, do not start with real, live, and potentially targeted malware.
-See the References section from the Advanced Threat method for opportunities to build your skills without putting the organization or yourself at additional risk.
+See the References section from the [Advanced Threats method](https://guide.safetag.org/methods/advanced_threat) for opportunities to build your skills without putting the organization or yourself at additional risk.

   * Any analysis must be done with extreme caution (using a dedicated system,